terry-citrix/TokenBroker/README.md

 the system (the system itself is outside the scope of this demo).
 We want to ensure that a customer cannot read or change the record of another customer.

-It is a set of 3 small Java-based SpringBoot services:
+It is a set of 2 small Java-based SpringBoot services:

-- Auth: A simple authentication service for doing username/password auth.
-Customers will first register in order to create a tenant.
-After the customer has authenticated this service generates a JSON Web Token (JWT) that allows the customer to authenticate to other services.
-By default listens on port 8081.

 - Config: A simple configuration service that no inherent access to our data store.
 In particular it never has the Cosmos DB master key.
 By default listens on port 8082.